knpuniversity/micro-symfony/knpu/environments.md

 # Environments

 We're kind of abusing the debug flag: it's mostly used to tell Symfony if it should hide/show errors.
-If you want control how your app behaves while developing versus on production, that's normally done with environments: the `prod` environment will turn on caching and turn off debugging tools.
+If you want to control how your app behaves while developing versus on production, that's normally done with environments: the `prod` environment will turn on caching and turn off debugging tools.
 The `dev` environment will do the opposite.